Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) is a complicated disorder.

-The cause of chronic fatigue syndrome is unknown, although there are many theories — ranging from viral infections to psychological stress.
-Some experts believe chronic fatigue syndrome might be triggered by a combination of factors.
+The cause of ME/CFS is unknown, although there are many theories.
+Experts believe it might be triggered by a combination of factors.

-There's no single test to confirm a diagnosis of chronic fatigue syndrome.
+There's no single test to confirm a diagnosis.
 You may need a variety of medical tests to rule out other health problems that have similar symptoms.
-Treatment for chronic fatigue syndrome focuses on symptom relief.
+Treatment for the condition focuses on easing symptoms.

 When to see a doctor

 Fatigue can be a symptom of many illnesses.
 In general, see your doctor if you have persistent or excessive fatigue.

 From Mayo Clinic to your inbox

 Sign up for free and stay up to date on research advancements, health tips, current health topics, and expertise on managing health.
 Click here for an email preview.

 To provide you with the most relevant and helpful information, and understand which

 information is beneficial, we may combine your email and website usage information with

 other information we have about you.
 If you are a Mayo Clinic patient, this could